Questions for after admission

 - How is the study environment?

 - Our computational network system "Mandara" provides a high-performance workstation for each student, links to many powerful servers used for image processing, large-scale calculation and every other purpose.
 The network system is accessible to every student of this Institute.
+See the "Research equipment page" for our research and education environment.

 4. Classes, Curriculum and Short completion